-The highest peak between the Andes and the Himalaya is Carstensz Pyramid (or Puncak Jaya), rising to over 5000 meters on the tropical island of New Guinea.
+The highest peak between the Andes and the Himalaya is Carstensz Pyramid (or Puncak Jaya), rising to almost 5000 meters on the tropical island of New Guinea.
 It is also the highest mountain on an island on the planet, and perhaps the strongest candidate for highest point of the Australia/Oceania continent.

 Europeans have long called this peak the Carstensz Pyramid, or Mount Carstensz, after the Dutch navigator who first sighted it on a rare clear day.
 The Netherlands held on to western New Guinea longer than the rest of Indonesia, turning the area over in 1960.
 The Indonesians then renamed the peak Puncak Jaya, or "Mount Victory", once they gained control of the area.
 But most English-speaking mountaineers still call the peak Carstensz, and that name is most often used by the increasing hordes of seven-summit devotees.